 Clean Air Regulations.
 The Federal Clean Air Act of 1979 ("CAA") requires states to draft State Implementation Plans ("SIPs") under the National Ambient Air Quality Standards designed to reduce atmospheric pollution for six common air pollutants to levels mandated by this act.
 The EPA designates areas in the United States as meeting or not meeting the standards.
 Several SIPs implement the regulation of barge loading and discharging emissions at waterfront facilities as a measure to meet the CAA standard.
 The implementation of these regulations requires a reduction of hydrocarbon emissions released into the atmosphere during the loading of most petroleum products and the degassing and cleaning of barges for maintenance or change of cargo.
 These regulations require vessel operators that operate in states with areas of nonattainment of air quality standards under the CAA to install vapor control equipment on their barges.
 The Company expects that future emission regulations will be developed and will apply this same technology to many chemicals that are handled by barge.
 Most of the Company's barges engaged in the transportation of petrochemicals, chemicals and refined petroleum products are already equipped with vapor control systems.
-Although a risk exists that new regulations could require significant capital expenditures by the Company and otherwise increase the Company's costs, the Company believes that, based upon the regulations that have been proposed thus far, no material capital expenditures beyond those currently contemplated by the Company and no material increase in costs are likely to be required.
+Although a risk exists that new regulations could require significant capital expenditures by the Company and otherwise increase the Company's costs, the Company and no material increase in costs are likely to be required.